Linaro/lava/doc/v2/usecaseone.rst

 One device needs to obtain / prepare some data and then make the data available to another device in the same group.

+# FIXME: this needs the multi-test support in multinode to be working!

 Source Code
 ===========